 and must provide the Registrar with an updated version of the implementation plan Promptly after making any changes to the information set out in the plan.

 13.3.2 The ELNO must implement and observe any changes to the implementation plan related to the ELN or the Back End Infrastructure Connection between the ELNO and the Land Registry, reasonably requested by the Registrar in writing following good faith consultation between the Registrar and the ELNO.

+13.4 Release Management

+The ELNO must comply with any reasonable release management requirements specified by the Registrar following reasonable consultation with the ELNO.

 14. Subscribers